 If you’re on a flight to or from an EU country which – due to the airline’s fault – is delayed by more than three hours or your flight is cancelled altogether, you are still entitled to between £110 and £540 per person in compensation.

 EU travel firms catering to UK consumers will also still have to provide compensation if their company goes bust.

 Find more information on your rights for claiming compensation for flights to or from the EU and the UK on the CAA website or on the Money Saving Expert site.

 Will roaming charges come back for using mobile phones in the EU?

-During the implementation period until the 31 December 2020, EU rules and regulations on mobile roaming will continue to apply.
-What will happen after this period will depend on the UK’s future economic relationship with the EU.
+EU rules and regulations on mobile roaming will no longer continue to apply.
 The four main mobile operators - EE, O2, Three and Vodafone – have all said they have no current plans to reintroduce roaming surcharges.

-This is not guaranteed so it’s possible roaming charges could be introduced after the end of the transition period.
+This is not guaranteed so it’s possible roaming charges could be introduced.
 To safeguard consumers a £45-a-month limit on the amount that can be charged for using mobile data abroad will be introduced.
-With customers having to opt in if they want to exceed this cap.
+Customers will have to opt in if they want to exceed this cap.
 Customers will be informed when they have reached 80% and 100% of their data allowances.

 If you’re in Northern Ireland mobile phone operators will be required to take “reasonable steps” to help avoid customers being charged for accidental roaming because of receiving a signal from the Republic of Ireland.